 What would an ideal vertical gradient look like?

 To understand the theoretical concept of the desired vertical gradient, we first must define the hypothetically illustrated desired illumination plot based on a projector that produces 60,000cd peak intensity that is aimed at -1 degree, positioned at a height 0.7m. at any distance above 70% of illuminance uniformity.
 For instance, the layout relative lux plot as to the below case study.

 By inputting the relative lux spread into the below table, we can calculate the required candela level per vertical angle.
-Relative candela shows calculated desired candela spread across vertical angle.
+Relative candela shows calculated the desired candela spread across the vertical angles.

 The below relative candela gradient chart shows the visual reference of how desired vertical gradient should look, which is a smooth exponential logarithmic curve.

-For example, if your selected projector’s wall shot image ( aimed at -degrees) revealed peak intensity to be 55,000cd, -1 degree vertical angle decrease, which is at -2 degree point should measure no more than 33% of the peak intensity, which is 55,000cd x 0.33=18,150cd to prevent 20m distance illuminance level to exceed 40m distance illuminatce level.
-And this tendency shows exponentially higher impact, especially below the -4 degree point.
+For example, if your selected projector’s wall shot image ( aimed at -degrees) revealed peak intensity to be 55,000cd, -1-degree vertical angle decrease, which is at -2 degree point should measure no more than 33% of the peak intensity, which is 55,000cd x 0.33=18,150cd to prevent 20m distance illuminance level to exceed 40m distance illuminance level.
+And this tendency shows the exponentially higher impact, especially below the -4 degree point.

 ** it is important to understand the aim of lamp changes the required gradient curve.
 Lower aimed scenarios require a less steep gradient curve.

 For this consideration, FMVSS 108 regulation limits -4D 4R measuring spot as foreground area illumination level.

 In this sample aiming configuration, -4 degree corresponds to 10m of distance from the projector.